 Larry C. Porter

-Mr. Porter was elected to the Board of County Commissioners in 2010 and reelected in 2014 and currently serves as President of the Board.
-He previously served as President in 2012, and as Vice President in 2011 and 2014.
+Mr. Porter was elected to the Board of County Commissioners in 2010 and reelected in 2018 and 2022.
+Currently Mr. Porter serves as Vice President of the Board.
+He previously served as President in 2018, and as Vice President in 2011 and 2014.
 He is also the Commissioners’ representative on the Board of the Length of Service Award Program (LOSAP), the Board of Directors of the Mid-Shore Regional Council, and the Social Services Advisory Board.
 During his term, Mr. Porter has championed increased health care access for Caroline County residents.
 He served in a leadership role on the Caroline Health Task Force and led the development of a historic agreement with Shore Regional Health System to improve health outcomes in the County.

 Mr. Porter has served as a Councilman and Mayor of the Town of Denton.
 His past civic engagements include service on the Boards of Trustees of the Caroline County Public Library, Provident State Bank Advisory Board of Trustees, Caroline County Country Club Board of Directors, and many others.
 Mr. Porter has also served as coach and mentor to Caroline County youth for many years.
 He has been very active coaching little and senior league baseball and soccer, and continues to support those organizations in any way possible.
 Mr. Porter is past president and life member of the Denton Volunteer Fire Company.
 Since joining the Company in 1981, he has held most administrative positions and remains an avid supporter of the volunteer fire service in Caroline County.